JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 ***All changes apply for both 1.20.1 and 1.21.1 unless specified otherwise***

 ### ***GENERAL***
-- [API WIP] Mod no longer depends on Architectury API and now includes Millie's Core Libraries within itself
+- [API WIP] Mod no longer depends on Architectury API and now includes Millie's Core Libraries within itself temporarely until full release of it

 ### ***ADDED***
 - [TODO] Config now has a UI.
 Accessible on Fabric via Mod Menu or through the mod list screen on Forge/Neo
 - Items now render as billboards while on-ground
+- [WIP] Made the Chest, Crafting Table and Furnace also remodel in GUI
+- Updated textures for [TODO] Brittle Bedrock and Feature Void

 ### ***BUG FIXES/TECHNICAL CHANGES***
 - [TODO] Fixed Chest remodels breaking with block entity optimization mods